| KY-001 | Temperature Sensor Module:

 LED light and Compact Fluorescent light and see how much IR radiation

+they produce.
 You can also connect the extension lead to Port 4 and fit the Infra Red Transmitter Module KY-005.
 Now

 bring the Infra Red Transmitter Module towards the IR Sensor Module and